rasheedja/simplex-method/README.md

 ```

 `findFeasibleSolution` takes a list of `PolyConstraint`s.
-The `PolyConstraint` type, as well as other custom types required by this library, are defined in the `Linear.Type` module.
+The `PolyConstraint` type, as well as other custom types required by this library, are defined in the `Linear.Simplex.Types` module.
 `PolyConstraint` is defined as:

 ```haskell